accsyn user manual

 Sometimes the job does not start or simply fails, this can be due:

-- Job is already finished, have a look in the DELIVERED job list.
+Job is already finished, have a look in the Finished job list.

 To get some more information, first view the job and open the log:

-The preference section can be reached by clicking the gearwheel icon in upper right corner.
+The preference section can be reached by clicking the Email + gearwheel icon in upper right corner.
 Here you can find helpful links to resources and make configurations.

 This is useful when you are receiving a lot of material from a share and you want them to be autosaved in a specific location locally.
 Select the share and browse to where files should be stored.

 Tick the additional Read and Write checkboxes if you want to allow domain employees/admins (not other restricted users) to browse and download/upload from/to your locally mapped share.

 You can also make this mapping by defining an environment variable, giving an example: if share "xyz" is to be mapped onto "D:\xyz", set the environment variable "ACCSYN_XYZ_PATH=D:\xyz" and then restart accsyn to have it apply.
 (Setting it as a system wide environment variable allows eventual background accsyn daemon/service to see it).